 After a two year struggle with the L.A.
 Sheriff’s Department (and U.S. Department of Justice) to gain access to the department’s inquest findings on Salazar’s death, the film’s producers filed a lawsuit along with the Mexican American Legal Defense Fund (MALDEF), and in December 2012 volumes of never-before-seen original photos, film and other documents were turned over by the sheriff and the county.
 While the report’s assessments are referenced, little is shown of these documents, or challenged, which would have made for very compelling value-added visuals and storyline as an “investigative” doc.
 But that is another movie, perhaps a 90-minute piece.

-In the end, Ruben Salazar: Man in the Middle is a tight and engaging 60-minute journey into the tragic end of a dedicated reporter but somewhat flawed figure who’d finally struck a balance in both his personal and professional life when his life mysteriously ended at the height of his powers at the tender age of 42.
+In the end, Ruben Salazar: Man in the Middle is a tight and engaging 60-minute journey into the tragic end of a dedicated reporter—but somewhat flawed figure—who’d finally struck a balance in both his personal and professional life, when his life mysteriously ended at the height of his powers at the tender age of 42.
 By extension, it is also a look at the complex duality faced by a people caught in a purgatory of national and racial politics that continues today.
-An hour well spent, and a documentary well worth the watch.
+An hour well spent with a documentary worth the watch.